★ Service brochure

 Add-on

-The "single source of truth" for everything that isn't match results.
+The one place to keep everything that isn't match results.
 Replaces the spreadsheets, email threads, and Google Drive folders that committees usually rely on — and survives the handover when a new committee starts.

 What's inside